-- (i) The Service Coordinator Renewal category provides grants to PHAs to address the needs of public housing residents who are elderly and disabled persons.
+- (i) The Service Coordinator Renewal category provides grants to PHAs to address the needs of public housing residents who are elderly and persons with disabilities.
 Service coordinators help residents obtain supportive services that are needed to maintain independent living.
-Only renewals of prior FY 1995 Public Housing Elderly and Disabled Service Coordinator grants will be funded under this ROSS competition; no applications for new Service Coordinator grants will be accepted. - (ii) These funds may only be used as follows: - -Renewal of existing Service Coordinator (SC) grants from prior years.
+Only renewals of prior FY 1995 Public Housing Elderly and Persons with Disabilities Service Coordinator grants will be funded under this ROSS competition; no applications for new Service Coordinator grants will be accepted. - (ii) These funds may only be used as follows: - -Renewal of existing Service Coordinator (SC) grants from prior years.
 This limitation is imposed to achieve Congressional intent to renew all service coordinator and congregate services grants.
-No applications for new elderly Service Coordinator grants will be accepted under this funding category. - For the Elderly and Persons with Disabilities Service Coordinators category, award amounts cannot be higher than your highest funding and staffing level for any one-year period that was approved for their last funded Service Coordinator Grant.
-An increase of up to 2 percent over this amount will be allowed if supported by a narrative justification. - (iii) The application period for SC renewals is open until all funds are - (D) Transfer of Funds.
-If all funds are not awarded in one funding category, funds are transferable to other ROSS funding categories in this competition. - (E) Number of Applications Permitted.
-You may submit no more than one application under this ROSS competition.
-The only exception is that PHAs applying for Service Coordinator
+No applications for new elderly Service Coordinator grants will be accepted under this funding category. - -For the Elderly and Persons with Disabilities Service Coordinators category, award amounts cannot be higher than your highest funding and staffing level for any one-year period that was approved for their last funded Service Coordinator Grant.
+An increase of up to 2 percent over this amount will be allowed if supported by a narrative justification. - (iii) The Service Coordinator renewal application will be accepted until all funds are awarded under this Service Coordinator Category or until June 28, 2001, whichever occurs first.
+No new